 The concept for the house began with the owners’ travels to Kyoto, Japan and their desire to build a new house at the site where they had lived for the past 30 years.
-Having been tremendously impressed by the Katsura Palace in Kyoto, the owners asked Olson to design a residence that captured the spirit of Katsura Palace and translate it to our time and culture.
+Having been tremendously impressed by the Katsura Palace in Kyoto, the owners asked Olson to design a residence that captured the spirit of Katsura Palace, translating it to our time and culture.

 Marx, Thea.
 Contemporary Western Design.
 Layton: Gibbs Smith, Nov.
 2005, 28-29, 105.
 Book.